Shadsa/ecom/README.md

 #ECOM MySpectacle

-##Branch documentation
+##Branch Documentation
 - Master for stable build release with x.y version, commited from master.
-- test for x.y.z versions, Q&A before master merge, merging IHM & backend into it for assembly
+- :/!\ DEFAULT : test for x.y.z versions, Q&A before master merge, merging IHM & backend into it for assembly.
+It's also the default branch for the git.
 - IHM branch for frontend functions,  used only Master functionality !
 - Backend branch for backend functions, used only Master functionality !

+##Deploy Documentation

+WIP